Peez-Gloriousintel/dblp-sampling-tools/README.md

 ```

 ## Example
 dblp.xml with 20,000 records (from over millions of records) is provided as an example input file.
-You can validate the correctness of output file with dblp.dtd by using a unix command line tool: xmllint.
+You can validate the correctness of the output file with dblp.dtd by using a unix command line tool: xmllint.
 ```
 $ perl gen.pl dblp.xml 40 500 > sample.xml
 $ xmllint --noout --dtdvalid dblp.dtd sample.xml
-(new line)
 $ perl count.pl sample.xml
 article: 263
 mastersthesis: 1